“I came home, spoke to my wife, and we cried together”

 “Too bad you were unable to attend.”

-For more information on creative therapies and Parkinson’s please visit the EPDA website.
+For more information on creative therapies and Parkinson’s please visit Parkinson’s Europe website.